 As an alternative, crowdfunded real estate can be a better way to get exposure to the real estate sector.
 In addition, you may spread your investment across several platforms for diversification since the minimum investment per service is between $10 and $5,000.

-You will buy shares of a managed fund that can hold multifamily properties and commercial real estate in most instances.
+In most instances, you will buy shares of a managed fund that can hold multifamily properties and commercial real estate.
 These properties have multiple tenants and can be less risky than single-family homes.

 Furthermore, you don’t have to manage the property or day-to-day affairs since you’re an investor.
 However, your minimum investment period is usually five years before you can redeem your shares without incurring an early redemption penalty.